wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

         </tr>
         <tr>
             <td>projectKeys</td>
-            <td>The keys of the projects we are finding assignable users for, comma-separated.</td>
+            <td>The comma-separated list of projects for which you are searching for assinees.</td>
             <td>Yes</td>
         </tr>
         <tr>